Evening Activities in Ottawa

 - Haunted Walk of Ottawa: Locals and newcomers alike are fascinated by these glimpses into the darker history and haunting of the Nation's Capital.
 Visitors can choose from the Original Haunted Walk, the Crime and Punishment Jail Tour (featuring the Old Carleton County Jail) and the Naughty Ottawa Pub Walk (19 years or older).
 All stories are thoroughly researched and will delight even the skeptics in the group!

-- IMAX Theatre: Located in the Canadian Museum of Civilization, the IMAX theatre offers a unique perspective on history, culture, adventure and nature through an array of stunning films that touch and inspire.
+- IMAX Theatre: Located in the Canadian Museum of History (formerly the Canadian Museum of Civilization), the IMAX theatre offers a unique perspective on history, culture, adventure and nature through an array of stunning films that touch and inspire.
 IMAX technology features the largest commercial film format in motion picture history: 70mm, 15-perforation, and has reclining seats for maximum comfort.

 - Lady Dive Amphibus: Tour Canada’s Capital Region by land and water!
 Lady Dive Tours specializes in bilingual guided tours of the National Capital region of Canada on both land and water.
 The Colossal night tour (offered end June to early September) is a one hour tour of stories, legends and anecdotes about the beautiful city of Ottawa that lets you sample the night time city life and view over 75 key sites.